gvwilson/thirdbit/_posts/2012/2012-09-16-does-your-software-look-like-this.md

 <img title="small-IMG_0094" src="{{'/files/2012/09/small-IMG_0094.jpg' | relative_url}}" alt="" width="384" height="512" />

 Whoops: a North American plug with a round ground pin won't fit.
-My old Mac adapter fit&mdash;it didn't have the ground pin, just two flat power pins that folded down into the brick.
+My old Mac adapter fit–it didn't have the ground pin, just two flat power pins that folded down into the brick.
 That's why I thought this would work, but no, I <em>upgraded</em> my power adapter, and it broke backward compatibility.

 Luckily, the shop at Heathrow Airport sells gadgets that have UK output pins: